CodogoFreddie/hypercortex/README.md

   - would allow for a hosted db to store your tasks
   - equal access for cli and web client
   - SQL databases probably wouldn't work, I want to use a schema-less system so the schema is defined by the client

+Does it actually make more sense to have a local cache, and an `upstream` driver that can be used to propagate changes?
+So each client has two components: one that handles updating the local cache, and one that syncronises the local cache with the `upstream`?